Leenuus/neovim-tmux-navigator/README.md

-vim.keymap.set('n', 'keybinding you like', function() -- NOTE: you can pass a option with two fields below or nil -- if nil, use opts passed when calling setup(), or the defalt nt.nvim_tmux_navigate_left({
+vim.keymap.set('n', 'keybinding you like', function() -- NOTE: you can pass a option with two fields below or nil -- if nil, use opts passed when calling setup(), or the default nt.nvim_tmux_navigate_left({
     pane_nowrap = true,
     cross_win = false,